pbzona/.dotfiles/README.md

 ### static/fonts

 These are my fonts, and yes, they're encrypted.
 Pay your designers!!!
+See [ASSET_ENCRYPTION](docs/ASSET_ENCRYPTION.md) for encryption/decryption workflow.

 ## Custom